OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ```
 * Vulnerable Broadcast

-To sniff intents install and run the application on a device (actual device or emulated device) and use tools like [drozer][f3b542e2] or [Intent Sniffer][033fefeb] to capture intents and broadcast messages.
+To sniff intents install and run the application on a device (actual device or emulated device) and use tools like Drozer or Intent Sniffer to capture intents and broadcast messages.

 #### Remediation